davidhuk/david-harris-mp2/README.md

 - JSLint - Error 2 "Function out of scope".
 Researched and fixed by moving code as found here "https://stackoverflow.com/questions/34614490/jslint-out-of-scope-error-due-to-function-ordering".
 - JSLint - Error 3 "Expected 'function' and instead saw '=>'.".
 Researched and fixed by modifying "SetTimeOut =>" to "setTimeout(function ()" as found here "https://www.w3schools.com/jsref/met_win_settimeout.asp".
 - JSLint - Testing results.
 I have fully tested, changed JavaScript code, and got the code to a pass within JSLint.
 This is with using the parameters of "Assume in a browser" & "Tolerate long lines of code".
 I enabled these for JSLint as the code will always be run in a browser, aka Desktop and IPhone, also the long line of code error is due the comment in my code which a required for the project review to show my working and note where I have worked on code etc. I understand this is not best practice but due to project submissions requiring comments, I cannot get rid of the long code JSLint error.
 - [Responsinator](http://www.responsinator.com/) I used this emulation tool to enable me to perform testing on multiple device viewpoints at the same time.
-It helped me to made decisions during the build process.
+I focused my design to have this game play in portrait orientation.
+I understand that it is not best played in landscape mode.
+Given time, I would redesign this via a front-end framework to allow some scaling for landscape mode but did not have the time before the project deadline submission.
 - [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) I used this tool to test my website, validate, highlight, and fix various errors in all my code.
 This was mainly used to highlight potential miss-code with current best practices with a 99 % score.
 The score reduction is due to third-party Google Fonts code, this is required for the custom font style.
 The results would be 100%  otherwise.
 Results attached as screenshot below.
 <img src="assets/images/google-lighthouse-test-results.jpg">